enbis/message-broker-miscellaneous/README.md

 ### gRPC Client

 - `go run main.go grpcclient` to interact with gRPCServer, sending protobuffer `models.PingMessage`.
 The protocol bufer contains `topic` and `payload` that will be needed for the Nats messaging system.

+### nats subscriber

+- first of all `docker-compose up` to launch the Nats service on port 4222

+- `go run main.go natssubscriber --topic=<preferred_topic>` to subscribe to the topic preferred.
+Be careful that the `--topic` match with the topic selected at the http request time, otherwise you won't see the message coming.
+If no topic is provided it reads the value from the config.yml.